Phuwiangosaurus: Description

+Classification

 Phuwiangosaurus was originally assigned to Titanosauria, but more recent studies have placed it in a more basal position within the Titanosauriformes.
 Phylogenetic analyses presented by D'Emic (2012), Mannion et al. (2013), and Mocho et al. (2014) resolve Phuwiangosaurus within the Euhelopodidae, alongside genera such as Euhelopus and Tangvayosaurus.
 Other analyses have failed to find support for such a grouping, including some finding it to be paraphyletic at the base of Somphospondyli.